See what people think of our plans

 We’re continuing to work through people’s comments in detail and as we consider your responses, we may make changes to the scheme.
 If we make significant changes to the design, we may carry out further consultation on those changes.
 We will keep you informed if this happens.

 We’ll also publish a detailed Public Consultation Report later this year as part of our planning application to build the scheme.
-This will detail all your comments, our response and any changes we make to our plans as a result.

 In the interim, find out more about the consultation and the initial findings in our project update.